 How high will Ethereum go?

 No one really knows for sure.
-We however predict ETH will be 4x by end of 2018.
+We however predict ETH might be 4x by end of 2019.

 Why is Ethereum(ETH) rising today?